 So I’m conversing with the guillotine, and practicing ana logos: returning to language, documenting my journey through the rest of my doctorate and after, being as conscious as I can to say things in ways that matter.
 I talk about God, art, writing, politics, and being human.
 I practice talking about such thing as though I were talking to a systems engineer (my best friend), a crisis counselor (my wife), my pastor, or even my mother-in-law …

 Especially my mother-in-law.

-This is, simply, my attempt to write “without footnotes.”
-Or, well, not exactly.
-Quite the opposite, actually.
+This is my attempt to write “without footnotes.”
+Though, I suppose I’m doing the opposite.